 The Livestock Auction is conducted under the leadership of the Monroe County Fair Board.
-KEOCO Auction Company LLC, Sigourney Iowa and First Iowa State Bank, Albia, Iowa and staff will conduct the auction which will begin at 5:00 p.m. the Monday of the fair.
+KEOCO Auction Company LLC, Sigourney Iowa and First Iowa State Bank, Albia, Iowa, and staff will conduct the auction which will begin at 5:00 p.m. on the Monday of the fair.
 All financial matters will be conducted by the Monroe County Fair Board and First Iowa State Bank of Albia.
 No exhibitors will be paid directly by any buyer.
 All checks from buyers will be made out to Monroe County Fair Sale.

-The order of the sale in 2023 will be as follows: Poultry, Rabbits, Goats, Sheep, Swine, and Beef.
+The order of the sale in 2024 will be as follows: Rabbits, Poultry, Sheep, Goats, Beef, and Swine.